 "Th-thank you, Österreich," he said simply.
 Then, hesitantly, he brought the long fingers up, pressing his cracked lips against the warm skin.

-He pulled away as if embarrassed.
+His lips suddenly pulled away in embarrassment.
 Such a gesture should not last, but it felt so right he wished it could linger.

 Austria smiled, inclining his head.
 "And you."

 Prussia held Austria's hand for a few seconds more before letting it fall and watching Austria climb the stairs, but to him it was an eternity.
 He would hold that hand forever if he knew it could hold back the swelling wave of war.
 But such things do not stop the thunder of tanks, the roar of planes, the cry of gunfire.

 In an hour, the wave would crash through his door, break across his bed, and he would have to swim with it or be pulled out to sea.
 But for a moment, though, he could pretend he was nothing more than the gentle ebb and flow.

 any experience,your eyes have their silence: